Hans Döbrich: Wounded in combat to end of war

 On 16 July 1943, whilst flying Messerschmitt Bf 109 G-6 (Werknummer 20088), Döbrich was wounded by enemy fighters after downing two aircraft and was forced to bail out 20 km west of the Rybachy Peninsula into Petsamo Fjord, Finland.
 He was rescued by a Kriegsmarine Minenräumboot (minesweeper) and taken ashore and then flown on a Fieseler Fi 156 Storch to a Luftwaffe hospital at Kirkenes.
 While hospitalized, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 19 September 1943.
 The presentation was made at the hospital by Generalmajor Ernst-August Roth, at the time Fliegerführer Nord.

 In December 1943, Döbrich was released from the Luftwaffe hospital in Kirkenes and spent Christmas with his family.
 Since he still hadn't fully recovered from his injuries, he spent most of 1944 in the Luftwaffe hospital 4/XVII in Vienna, interrupted by occasional visits to his family.
 In 1944, Döbrich was promoted to Fahnenjunker-Feldwebel and to Leutnant (second lieutenant) on 1 November 1944.

-His total victory tally was at least 65 victories achieved in 248 missions, an additional 19 victories were unconfirmed.
-All his victories were recorded over the Eastern Front.
+On 5 April 1945, the Frontleitstelle Wien, front dispatch center based at Vienna, ordered him to Berlin.
+The next day, Döbrich began his journey which ended in a hospital in Traunstein.
+The injuries sustained, occasionally rendered his left leg paralyzed.
+He was promoted to Oberleutnant (first lieutenant) and discharged from the Wehrmacht on 27 April.
+Following end of World War II in Europe, Döbricht captured by US-forces in the hospital at Traunstein and became a prisoner of war.

+Later life

+Döbricht was discharged from the hospital on 13 March 1946 and officially released as a prisoner of war on 1 April.
+He then returned to his family in Vienna.

+In June 1971, Döbrich received a coronary artery bypass surgery led by Professor Johann Navrátil at the Hanusch Hospital in Vienna.
+He died on 6 August 1984 from pulmonary embolism resulting from further heart problems at the age of in Vienna.
+He was buried at Stammersdorf Central Cemetery.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Döbrich was credited with 65 aerial victories.
+Spick also lists him with 65 aerial victories claimed in 248 combat missions, all of which one on the Eastern Front, and a mission-to-claim ratio of 3.82.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 65 aerial victory claims, plus one further unconfirmed claim, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 36 Ost 39172".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.